vdanyliv/ngx-tiny-slider/README.md

 # ngx-tiny-slider
-Angular component that gives you possibility to use [tiny-slider](https://www.npmjs.com/package/tiny-slider) library.
+Angular component that gives you possibility to use tiny slider library.
 1. Demo [page](http://ganlanyuan.github.io/tiny-slider/demo/)

 # How to use
 1. Import NgxTinySliderModule into your module
 2. Use in your component template <ngx-tiny-slider>

+#Whats new on 0.0.4?
+1. Added component OnDestroy hook, that will handle slider instance destroying

 # Usage example
 Your component template